vinhnx/Clendar/README.md

 ---

-*Update 9/4/2026* a message from me (Vinh Nguyen):

-Hi everyone,

-Clendar is looking for a new home.

-The project has meant a lot to me, and seeing it still get stars and kind words from the community makes it hard to just let it sit.
-It deserves someone who can give it real attention: modern SwiftUI, Swift Concurrency, and iOS updates that I simply cannot keep up with right now.
-My time and energy have shifted toward building [VT Code](https://github.com/vinhnx/vtcode).

-I am looking for a developer who genuinely cares about the app, not just someone to merge PRs.
-If you use Clendar, love what it stands for, and have the iOS/Swift chops to take it further, I would love to hear from you.
-Reach out on X at @vinhnx or email vinhnguyen2308 [at] gmail [dot] com.

-Thank you for everything you have given this project.

-Vinh Nguyen

----

 Hi everyone,

 I wanted to provide an update regarding the Clendar app.
 Due to some personal matters, I haven't been able to dedicate much time to maintaining the app recently.